Tazinho/AlmostRandom/content/home/about.md

 +++

+Hi, thank you for visiting my little page about my Data Science projects.

-I am currently working as Chief Data Scientist at  [Cronbach](https://www.cronbach.co/), where I am mainly responsible for the technological and analytical processes of the company.
+I am working as Chief Data Scientist at  [Cronbach](https://www.cronbach.co/), where I am mainly responsible for the technological and analytical processes of the company.
 In addition to our contextual and psychographic targeting solution (see [here](https://www.mediaplus.com/de/news/ne-r-o-ai.html) for more info), I like to develop small tools to support our customers and consultants in the form of R-Packages or Shiny Apps.
 Preferably with components of machine learning as well.

 Besides this job, I am about to finish my PhD thesis at the [UKE](https://www.uke.de/) about tissue outcome prediction of acute ischemic stroke patients.